la2050/archive/_projects/2016/votetogether-lets-use-music-food-and-art-to-make-voting-a-moment-of-community-celebration.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  We propose using food, music, and art to make voting a community-driven moment of celebration, and improve voter participation in Los Angeles.
+Building on successful research by Columbia Professor Don Green, Civic Nation will expand a pilot program we began in 2016.
+We will engage with community partners in Los Angeles to stage events at voting locations and study the results to measure the impact on voter participation.
 project_impact: '["Cultural events","Public/open streets gatherings","Voting rates"]'
 project_proposal_best_place: >-
   Voter participation is the cornerstone of America’s democracy.
 We believe that